jtack4970/advCaching/README.md

-# NGINX Core Course Materials
+# NGINX Advanced Caching Course Materials
 This repository contains all of the training materials from today's session.
 To view the presentation you can either:

-1. Open the **nginxCore.html** file in your favorite browser
+1. Open the **advCaching.html** file in your favorite browser
-2. View the **NGINX - CORE.pdf** file
+2. View the **NGINX - Adv.Caching.pdf** file

-The lab solutions cover the material for all of the configurations for part 1 (day 1) and part 2 (day 2).
+The lab solutions cover the material for all of the configurations (including demos).

 They are located in the **conf_examples** folder.
 There are also other configurations examples that you may find useful, as well as a shell script that will rotate your logs via a cron job.